Sun Racket

-Sun Racket is a studio album by American alternative rock band Throwing Muses.
+Sun Racket is the tenth studio album by American alternative rock band Throwing Muses.
 The album was released on Fire Records on September 4, 2020, and has received positive reviews from critics.

 Recording and release

 Although it had been seven years since Purgatory/Paradise and a decade prior to that since Throwing Muses, primary songwriter Kristin Hersh had continuously been writing songs both for this band and her project 50 Foot Wave and the songwriting for this album was influenced by the harder rock sound of the latter band.
 She was only motivated to make a new Throwing Muses album once she had the right songs that sounded appropriate for this group: according to Hersh, the distinction is so stark that she has written them in a fugue state as a response to post-traumatic stress disorder and has no memory of their composition.

 The first single from the album, "Dark Blue", was released in February 2020.
 The second single, "Bo Diddley Bridge", was released in July, and the third, "Frosting", in August.

 The album had a planned release date of May 22, 2020 but was later delayed to September 4, 2020.